VISIONAI/clouddream/README.md

 We will be monitoring the `inputs` directory for source images and dumping results into the `outputs` directory.
-Additionally, there is a simple http server running on port 80 which server the resulting images.
+Additionally, there is a simple Python-based HTTP server running on port 80 which server the resulting images.

 Prerequisite: